GluuFederation/docs-casa-prod/docs/source/developer/writing-first.md

 ### Unload the plugin

 1. Access the admin dashboard and select the "Plugins" option.
-1. Press the "stop" button for the HelloWorld plugin, and then press "delete".
+1. Press the "delete" button for the HelloWorld plugin.
-1. Try hitting again `https://hostname/casa/pl/hello-world-plugin/index.zul`, you should see the "NOT FOUND" error.
+1. Wait 1 minute and try hitting again `https://hostname/casa/pl/hello-world-plugin/index.zul`, you should see the "NOT FOUND" error.

 ## Apply editions